quixio/quix-cli/docs/Reference/contexts/index.gen.md

 **Commands:**

-- [broker](broker/index.md) : Manage the Sdk broker configuration that is injected to QuixStreams while developing locally
+- [broker](broker/index.md) : Manage the SDK broker configuration that is injected to QuixStreams while developing locally
 - [create](create.md) : Add a new context to the CLI
 - [current](current.md) : Gets information about the current context
 - [delete](delete.md) : Remove a context from the CLI